 The best results are usually achieved in women with small, sagging breasts.
 Breasts of any size can be lifted, but the results may not last as long in heavy breasts, because of gravity force.
 Many women seek mastopexy because pregnancy and breastfeeding have left them with stretched skin and less volume in their breasts.
 However, if you’re planning to have more children, it may be a good idea to postpone your breast uplift.
 While there are no special risks that affect future pregnancies (for example, mastopexy usually doesn’t interfere with breastfeeding), pregnancy is likely to stretch your breasts again and offset the results of the procedure.

 What’s breast lift all about?

 The main goals are removing skin excess, reshape your breasts and lift the breast tissue.
 Techniques vary, but the most common procedure involves a periareolar incision (“doughnut”) or vertical (also known as “lollipop”).
-We try to avoid as much as possible the classic inverted T (anchor-like) scar.
+We try to avoid as much as possible the classic inverted T (anchor-like) scar, but if the result will be superior using it, we do not hesitate to do it.
 The final scar will depend on the amount of skin to be removed and if an implant is needed or not.
 Stitches are usually located around the areola, and even a vertical line extending downwards from the nipple area.

 Over the years, factors such as pregnancy, nursing and the force of gravity itself take their toll on a woman’s breasts.
 As the skin loses its elasticity, the breasts often lose their shape and firmness and begin to sag.